-To prevent overfilling of the DEF tank when filling with a bottle, Ford recommends using Motorcraft® Diesel Exhaust Fluid (DEF).
-Additionally, if the information display indicates EXHAUST FLUID UNDER 1/2 FULL, you should only add a MAXIMUM of 2 gallons (6.7L) of DEF to the tank to prevent freeze damage due to overfilling.
+To prevent overfilling of the DEF tank when filling with a bottle, Ford recommends using Motorcraft Diesel Exhaust Fluid (DEF).
+Additionally, if the information display indicates EXHAUST FLUID UNDER 1/2 FULL, you should only add a MAXIMUM of 2 gal (7.6 L) of DEF to the tank to prevent freeze damage due to overfilling.
 If the information display indicates EXHAUST FLUID LEVEL OK, do not add DEF.